ROCm/hipTensor/docs/programmers-guide.rst

 Programmer's guide
 ===================

-This document provides an insight into the library source code organization and infrastructure.
+This document provides insight into the library source code organization, design implementation details, helpful information for new development, and testing and benchmarking details.

 --------------------------------
 Library source code organization